 When you actually vote, either with the ballot mailed to you or in person, you can ask for help.
 And you have a right to get a new ballot if you have made a mistake before you voted.
 You can:

 Click here to see the complete Bill of Rights for voters in California.
 And then when you vote, be sure to take a photo with your ballot or your "I voted" sticker!
-This is Randy voting for the first time in March 2020.
 We will post all of the photos you send!